 - Provide both professional and personal support to employees

 Another recent change that has occurred in the Human Resources departments has been the incorporation of programs and software which specialise in the management of employees and documents.
-In recent years, most companies have begun to digitise the processes that would normally be the responsibility of HR managers.
-These processes include managing absences, leave, payroll, contracts, flexible compensation and many more tasks corresponding to the HR department.
-This automates tasks that do not add value and means HR professionals can dedicate the time saved to what really matters, the happiness of their employees.
+In recent years, most companies have begun to digitise their HR processes which would normally fall under the responsibility of HR managers.
+These processes include managing absences, leave, payroll, contracts, flexible compensation and other tasks.
+This automation of tasks means that HR professionals can dedicate the time saved to what really matters, the happiness of their employees.

-At Factorial we want to help HR managers not to waste time with administrative tasks and focus on the people working within their company, which is what will determine its value, its success and the image that it will send out to customers and potential clients.
+At Factorial we want to help HR managers!
+Don´t waste time with meaningless administrative tasks but rather focus on the people working within their company!
+This will be directly be reflected in the care and value that your customers and potential clients will receive from your team.